Minimum Wages in Concentrated Labor Markets: Minimum Wage Effects

-\paragraph{Minimum Wage Effects on Earnings.} Before turning to employment effects, it is necessary to verify whether the minimum wages actually heightened wages.
-To this end, I run Equation (\ref{eq:4}) on the data, with the logarithm of mean daily wages of regular full-time workers per firm as the outcome variable.
-Table \ref{tab:4} displays the estimated minimum wage effects on earnings by market form.
-Across all four specifications, the regressions demonstrate that increases in sectoral minimum wages were binding, regardless of the underlying market form.
-Column (4) relates to the baseline specification that includes establishment and year-by-commuting-zone fixed effects as well as control variables.
-In competitive labor markets with zero HHI, a 10 percent rise in minimum wages leads ceteris paribus to an average increase in mean daily earnings by 0.7 percent.
-In line with the evidence on monopsonistic exploitation, the earnings effect becomes more positive in more concentrated labor markets where wages are increasingly set below marginal productivity.\footnote{In a similar fashion, \citet{FuestEtAl2018} find that monopsony power moderates the impact of local business tax rates on wages.} Specifically, in the polar case of a monopsonistic labor market with HHI equal to one, a rise in minimum wages by 10 percent results in an increase in earnings by 3.3 percent.
-Both the main effect, the interaction effect and the resulting minimum wage elasticities on earnings are significantly different from zero.
+\paragraph{Minimum Wage Effects on Wages.} Before turning to employment effects, it is necessary to verify whether the minimum wages actually raised wages.
+Building on Equation (\ref{tab:5}), Table \ref{tab:3} displays the estimated minimum wage effects on wages by market form.
+Across all four specifications, the regressions demonstrate that increases in sectoral minimum wages were binding, regardless of the underlying market form.\footnote{In default of a bite, near-zero minimum wage effects on employment would have a fundamentally different implication relative to a setting with binding minimum wages.} Column (4) relates to the baseline specification with firm fixed effects, commuting-zone-by-year fixed effects, and sectoral control variables.
+In atomistic labor markets with zero HHI, a 10 percent rise in minimum wages leads ceteris paribus to an increase in average daily wages by 0.8 percent.
+Interestingly, the minimum wage effects on wages turn out more positive in more concentrated labor markets, seemingly reflecting the evidence on monopsonistic conduct before the minimum wage introduction in the sectors.
+Specifically, in the polar case of a monopsonistic labor market with HHI equal to 1, a rise in minimum wages by 10 percent results in a wage increase by 3.3 percent.
+Both the main effects and the interaction effects are significantly different from zero.

+\paragraph{Heterogeneity of Wage Effects.} In terms of East-West differences, the main effect is always significantly positive but turns out more pronounced in East Germany where the wage level generally tends to be lower.
+The interaction effects turn out to be positive in both regions but only the coefficient for West Germany remains significant.
+First and foremost, minimum wages push up wages at the bottom of the wage distribution.
+In line, the minimum wage effects on higher percentiles of the firm-specific wage distribution turn out increasingly smaller: in zero-HHI markets, a minimum wage increase by 10 percent significantly raises the 25th percentile, the median, and the 75th percentile of the wage distribution by 1.4, 0.9, and 0.5 percent.
+For each of the three percentiles, increases in sectoral minimum wages bite harder in more concentrated labor markets, although only the interaction effects at the median and 75th percentile are significantly positive.